andrew/ultimate-awesome/README.md

 - [awesome-react-hooks](https://github.com/glauberfc/awesome-react-hooks) - A curated list about React Hooks.
 - [awesome-earthobservation-code](https://github.com/acgeospatial/awesome-earthobservation-code) - A curated list of awesome tools, tutorials, code, projects, links, stuff about Earth Observation, Geospatial Satellite Imagery.
 - [awesome-ghidra](https://github.com/allsafecybersecurity/awesome-ghidra) - A curated list of awesome Ghidra materials.
-- [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
-PRs are welcome!
-If any tool is missing - please open PR!.
 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
 - [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression) - Awesome LLM compression research papers and tools.
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.